franckalbinet/gis-training-jelsa/master-course/src/handling-crs.md

 Now, your layer (the world countries) should be re-projected into the newly selected "On the fly" projection.

+Notice as well that in the status bar (bottom part of the screen), coordinates are not anymore in lon, lat but in x,y meters.

 * **Qestions:*

 * What are the pros and cons of such projection?